 You can choose the ambience you want to convey in your images.
-Press the <◀►> key or turn the <ౖ☐> dial to select the desired ambience.
-You can also select it from a list by pressing <ౖ☐>.
-For details, see page 76.
+Turn the < > dial to select the desired ambience.
+You can also select it from a list by pressing < > > For details, see page 77.

 (2) Blurring/sharpening the background